Bare Metal Kafka Using KRaft

 Enable & Start

-Enable the service and start it on each broker:
+Enable the services and start them on each server:

 Elaborate Service File, Including Service Hardening